 The Council transferred its housing stock to the Elmbridge Housing Trust in 2000.
 The agreement between the Council and the Elmbridge Housing Trust required that a proportion of the proceeds derived from the sale of the council houses transferred to the Trust under Right to Buy arrangements would in future years be passed to Elmbridge Borough Council.
-In 2018/19 £881,000, after taking account of the cost of sales, was due to be paid to the Council.
+In 2019/20 £315,000, after taking account of the cost of sales, was due to be paid to the Council.
+The Council also receives receipts in relation to staircasing, where the tenant wishes to increase their proportion of ownership of a property.
+In 2019/20 £75,000 was received in relation to staircasing.
 The income can only be used to finance capital expenditure, or repay debt, and has been transferred to the Capital Receipts Reserve.